-To live in a world where our services are no longer necessary.
+Our Vision is to actively decolonize the criminal justice system, creating a world where our services are no longer necessary.

-In the years that have followed, our initiatives have become a pilot for change in Trans prisoner support.
-Our organizers are fighting for changes in policy that will improve the quality of life for all Trans prisoners.
+In the years that have followed, our initiatives have become a pilot for change in TGNCI prisoner support.
+Our organizers are fighting for changes in prison policy that will improve the quality of life for all TGNCI/LGBQA prisoners.

 Freedom Overground’s activities and major accomplishments are structured around ensuring the dignity and safety of TGNCI/LGBQA people before, during, and after incarceration.
 We also work to educate and engage the public on TGNCI community issues.